geokabi/raspberrypi-dht22/README.md

 Read Sensor metrics, output to stdout (CSV format) and optionally post them to ThingSpeak.<br/>
 Logs to syslog but if there is an error it will also start logging to stderr.<br/>
-Since this is intended to be called from cron if there are messages to stderr an e-mail alert will be generated.<br/>
+Since this is intended to be called from cron if it fails a mail alert will be generated with the messages send to stderr.<br/>
-That way if an e-mail alert is send (only upon errors) we will receive all logs send to stderr, including the final success status if any.
+That way if a mail alert is send we will receive all logs since the first error.

 **Power Control.**<br/>
 An additional GPIO port can be used to control the power of the sensor.<br/>
-This is optional but it solves an occasional issue with this sensor.
-Sometimes the sensor returns Nan values until it is powered off and on again.
+This is optional but it solves a rare issue with this sensor.
+Sometimes the sensor returns Nan values until it is powered off and on again.<br/>
 Restarting Raspberry won’t help in this case since the 5V GPIO pin will remain on during the power cycle.

 **[Configuration file](dht22.yml).**<br/>
 Load options from the first yaml file found ```(dht22.yml, /usr/local/etc/dht22.yml)```.<br/>